Ukraine's first lady Olena Zelenska issues plea to the world: 'STOP WAR'

 She additionally directed a message particularly to American girls.

-“I enchantment to you, girls in America, and ask to help Ukrainian girls and kids who escaped from struggle and are in search of a shelter in your nation,” she mentioned.
-“As of late each act of kindness and humanism is significant whereas we’re bravely combating for freedom for Ukraine, for Europe, for the entire world.”
+“I attraction to you, girls in America, and ask to help Ukrainian girls and youngsters who escaped from warfare and are on the lookout for a shelter in your nation,” she mentioned.
+“Today each act of kindness and humanism is significant whereas we’re bravely preventing for freedom for Ukraine, for Europe, for the entire world.”